Mary Shelley (30 August, 1787 – 1 February, 1851) was an English author who is most widely known for her novel, Frankenstein.

 - Mary met poet Percy Bysshe Shelley in 1814.
 Percy was a student of her father and was married to his first wife when he and Mary (still a teenager) fled England.

 - Shelley was 18 or 19 when she wrote Frankenstein when her and her husband played a game with Lord Byron and his wife where they each had to make up a scary story.
-Mary told of a dream she had while travelling in Geneva, which was the storyline of the novel.
+Mary told of a dream she had while traveling in Geneva, which was the storyline of the novel.

 - In 1815 Mary gave birth to a baby girl who lived for only a few days.
 The Shelleys suffered the deaths of two more children as well as a marriage riddled with adultery.